scholes06/ramen-rater/README.md

 3.javascript-it handles interactivity ,event listenersand dynamic content updates.

 ## How to create
-1.Clone your repository.
+Clone your repository.
-2.Open the project using a code editor like VS code.
+Open the project using a code editor like VS code.
-3.Open index.html in a browser,this is by running it in the live server.
+Open index.html in a browser,this is by running it in the live server.
-4.Create a styles.css for styling.
+Create a styles.css for styling.
-5.Create the index.js for interactivity.
+Create the index.js for interactivity.
-6.Add new ramen images in the index.html.
+Add new ramen images in the index.html.